National Philanthropy Day

 This award is presented to an individual or group of young people, age 23 or younger, whose voluntary fundraising efforts have demonstrated the spirit of philanthropy and have set an example for others to follow.
 Through their inspiration and leadership, they have made a significant impact on the giving horizon of Chattanooga and surrounding areas.

+Questions?
 Interested in sponsorship?
-Various levels of sponsorship are available.
 Contact Jennifer Nicely at (423) 495-4141 or firstname.lastname@example.org for more information.

 The Southeastern Tennessee Chapter of the Association of Fundraising Professionals celebrated philanthropy in the Chattanooga area on Tuesday, November 19th, recognizing many local philanthropist and corporations in addition to this's years award winners.